Ubaid-Parvaiz/The-complete-software-developer-roadmap/README.md

 React docs:shorturl.at/nryY1

-#Step 4:Learn some backend knowledge
+# Step 4:Learn some backend knowledge: 15 - 20 days

 I would suggest node.js,since if you have learned javascript you don't need to worry about it too much.It will be really easy for you